Tashkent

 Tashkent's unique charm lies in its warm hospitality and the fusion of Eastern and Western influences.
 The city is a gateway to the Silk Road, offering visitors a chance to explore its historical significance while enjoying contemporary amenities.

-Our Favorite Moment: Strolling through the bustling Chorsu Bazaar, where the vibrant colors of spices, fruits, and textiles create a sensory feast, and sharing a cup of traditional green tea with friendly locals at a nearby stall.
+Editorial highlight: Strolling through the bustling Chorsu Bazaar, where the vibrant colors of spices, fruits, and textiles create a sensory feast, and sharing a cup of traditional green tea with friendly locals at a nearby stall.

 Explore Tashkent on the Map